GeoinquietosMadrid/webmapping/secciones/leaflet.md

 Leaflet uses functions that return certain values or objects in order to set layer options.
 For example:

 * `pointToLayer` option defines the way in which each point geometry is going to be represented on the map.
-Default is returning a `L.marker` object, but we can set different options for different symbolizers, such as:
+By default it returns a `L.marker` object, but we can set different options for different symbolizers, such as:

     ```javascript
     pointToLayer: function(feature,latlng){